YoffeG/PyDynamicaLC/README.md

     # dyn_path: Path to TTVFast folder (should end with c_version/)
     # dyn_path_OS: Same path as dyn_path, except that it should be compatible with OS
     # dyn_file_name: Desired name of file
+    # Coords_output_fileName: name of the desired cartesian coordinates file from TTVFast.

 ## Phot_Params: PHOTOMETRIC PARAMETERS
     # LC_times: list of times for which the lightcurve will be sampled [days]